travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/reservationmanagement/booklist.md

 {
 "title": "Booking List",
 "pagetitle": "Booking List",
-"description": "How to request for booking detail", "icon": "fa-list",
+"description": "How to request a list of your bookings via TGX", "icon": "fa-list",
 "weight": 1,
 "alwaysopen": false,